erickcastelli/kir-mapper/README.md

 First, delete the build folder and create a new one
 ```
-#delete the build folder and create a new one
 cd ..
 rm -rf build
 mkdir build && cd build